rikosintie/Discovery/docs/appendix-discovery-automation.md

 ### Finding what changed when something breaks

-The whole point of committing every daily run is that `git log` and `git diff` become a change-history tool for the network itself, not just for the script's own code — useful when a switch problem is suspected and the question is "what changed, and when," not just "something's different."
+The whole point of committing every daily run is that `git log` and `git diff` become a change-history tool for the network itself — useful when a switch problem is suspected and the question is "what changed, and when," not just "something's different."

 See which days have a commit, and when: